It’s a dream of a lot of Malaysians to find work in Singapore - mostly due to the 3.5 exchange rate, and I was one of those people.

 February 2025

-During this month, I really ramped up my job applications.
+During February, I really ramped up my job applications.
 This month alone, I applied to 180 jobs.
 Majority of my applications were ghosted, only 18 companies responded, and majority of them were automated rejection responses.

 Somehow this felt worse.
 It like applying to a black hole that sucks up all the matter in the universe without giving anything back.
 I did managed to get 2 interviews.

 Tons of rejection and ghosting felt bad.
-I decided to release my frustration and also increase my luck by writing a LinkedIn post about my job search.
+I decided to release my frustration and exercise my brain by writing a LinkedIn post about my job search.
 That post ended up getting 40k impressions.
-Which was really really surprising, I’m guessing that it was relatable.
+Which was really really surprising.
+I’m guessing that it was relatable.
 The SWE market around the world is really bad at the time.

 March 2025